vmware-tanzu/velero/site/docs/master/overview-plugins.md

 After you publish your plugin on your own repository, open a PR that adds a link to it under the appropriate list of [supported providers][3] page in our documentation.

-You can also add the `velero-plugin` GitHub Topic to your repo, and it be shown under the aggregated list of repositories automatically.
+You can also add the [`velero-plugins` GitHub Topic][4] to your repo, and it will be shown under the aggregated list of repositories automatically.

 [1]: https://github.com/vmware-tanzu/velero-plugin-example/
 [2]: custom-plugins.md